aripekka/pyTTE/README.md

 The code differentiates between the Bragg and Laue cases on the basis of the exit angle of the diffracted beam which, on the other hand, is dictated by the Bragg angle and the asymmetry.
 To change the previous example to Laue geometry, give `asymmetry = Quantity(90,'deg')` when initializing `TTcrystal`.

-Comprehensive instructions are presented in the docstrings of TTcrystal, TTscan and TakagiTaupin and in the Jupyter notebooks in `examples/`.
+Comprehensive instructions are presented in the docstrings of `TTcrystal`, `TTscan` and `TakagiTaupin` and in the Jupyter notebooks in `examples/`.